CPAP Therapy and Weight Loss

 This is due to the cleaning process inside your brain while you sleep.

-The other fact is evolutionary.
-If we are not sleeping properly, our Caveman brain assumes it’s because we are hungry.
-Obtaining food to survive is more important than sleeping to your Caveman brain and it doesn’t realize you have a fully stocked refrigerator in the other room.
+This is evolutionary!
+If we are not sleeping properly, our Caveman brain assumes we didn’t sleep because we are hungry and looking for food.
+Obtaining food to survive is more important than sleeping to your Caveman brain, and it doesn’t realize you have a fully stocked refrigerator in the other room.

-Another factor is that if you wake up tired, you are not in the mood to do much the next day, so naturally you are going to lie around and not get much exercise.
+Another factor is that if you wake up tired, you are not in the mood to do much the next day, so you will naturally lie around and not get much exercise.

 How did it work out for me?